 If an exclusive remedies clause is inserted into a contract, the explicit remedies contained in the contract will take on great significance.
-Under English law, from a construction law perspective, the presence of liquidated damages will be crucial in providing remedies for delay and underperformance.
+From a construction law perspective, the presence of liquidated damages will be crucial in providing remedies for delay and underperformance.

-However, if a general exclusive remedies provision is inserted, the Employer may have no recourse to common law damages if the liquidated damages regime is invalidated.
+However, if a general exclusive remedies provision is inserted, the Owner may have no recourse to common law damages if the liquidated damages regime is invalidated.
 Contractors attempt to invalidate liquidated damages clauses in a number of ways.
-The most common methods of circumventing these clauses are by arguing that:
+The most common methods of circumventing these clauses are:

-- the liquidated damages clause is a penalty or void for uncertainty - the Employer has caused delay through an act of prevention.
+- by arguing that the liquidated damages clause is a penalty or void for uncertainty - by arguing that the Owner has caused delay through an act of prevention.

-Liquidated damages not a genuine pre-estimate of loss, but a penalty
+Liquidated damages not a genuine pre-estimate of loss but a penalty

-If the sum agreed to be imposed by the parties as liquidated damages is, in law (or equity), a penalty, then it will not be enforceable by an Employer (at least to the extent that it is penal in nature).
-The sum agreed to be imposed as liquidated damages will be regarded as a penalty if it does not represent a genuine pre-estimate of the loss likely to be sustained by the Employer as a result of a delay to completion.
-As stated by the Privy Council:
+If the sum agreed to be imposed by the parties as liquidated damages is, in law, a penalty, then it will not be enforceable by an Owner.
+The sum agreed to be imposed as liquidated damages will be regarded as a penalty if it does not represent a genuine pre-estimate of the loss likely to be sustained by the Owner as a result of a delay to completion.
+The High Court of Australia has recently considered the doctrine of penalties and considered that equity and common law have a role to play in considering their validity.
+The court provided a wide definition of a penalty, stating: